derykmakgill/website/story.md

 But I will be dead soon too.
 </pre>

 *The People's Government of the Earth,* Marten thought.
 Convinced that Earth would be uninhabitable in 1,000 years due to climate change, they had spent trillions of taxpayer dollars and debased their currency like never before to pay for the Amber VI project.
-It was the darling of the eco-facists, central-planners, academics, and journalists of his time, and the settlers and crew, which Marten had hand-selected, were lauded as heroes.
+It was the darling of the eco-facists, central-planners, academics, and journalists of his time, and the settlers and crew, which Marten had hand-selected, were heroes back on Earth.

 Books had been written about their lives.
 Movies too.
 Sons and daughers had been named after the crew.
 Marten had received nearly every honor the People's Government of the Earth could bestow on a citizen for services to The People.
 He and his crew and fellow colonisers were to be the first among many to start the human race again on a new planet untouched by industry, fossil fuels, plastics, and all the other man-made evils that the People's Government of the Earth had begun regulating out of existence except for their own special projects like Amber VI.